This $199 PS4 and ‘Spider-Man’ Black Friday bundle has my bargain-sense tingling

 I’m calling it — this is the best deal of this year’s Black Friday season, for gamers anyway.
 It’s amazing.
 It’s spectacular.
 Sony is selling a PlayStation 4 Slim with the new Spider-Man game for $199.
 That’s way too little money.

 The 1TB PS4 slim currently retails for $300, and that used to be the cost of the 500 GB one.
 So a $199 price for the improved, terabyte-capacity console would already be a great deal.
 But throwing Spider-Man in there?
-I’m not usually one to call out individual details for Black Friday (we’ll have a roundup) but this is ridiculous.
+I’m not usually one to call out individual details for Black Friday (we’ll have a roundup), but this is ridiculous.

 That game came out just the other day, and has garnered absolute rave reviews; plenty of TechCrunch staff have lost dozens of hours to it, and expansions are on the way to suck even more time.
 It’s still going for full price most places, so that’s worth $50 or $60 right there.